jacalata/embedding-api-v3-samples/getting-started.md

 ### Filtering during initialization

-In JSAPI v2 you can specify filtering to occur, by specifying field-value in the url or options object.
+In JSAPI v2 you can specify filtering to occur, by specifying field-value in the url (html) or options object (javascript).
 In the Embedding API v3, you can accomplish the same thing by add <viz-filter> elements as children to your <tableau-viz> objects.
 You can also set an initial parameter value.

 ```html
 <tableau-viz id="tableauViz"